-4 And let the young woman who is pleasing in the eyes of the king become queen instead of Vashti."
+And let the young woman who is pleasing in the eyes of the king become queen instead of Vashti."
 And the word was pleasing in the eyes of the king, so he did thus.

-4 Then you could decide which young woman you liked the best, and you could make her queen instead of Vashti."
+Then you could decide which young woman you liked the best, and you could make her queen instead of Vashti."
 The king liked what they suggested, so he did it.

-5 A man, a Jew, was in Susa the citadel, and his name was Mordecai, the son of Jair, the son of Shimei, the son of Kish (a man, a Benjamite,
+A man, a Jew, was in Susa the citadel, and his name was Mordecai, the son of Jair, the son of Shimei, the son of Kish (a man, a Benjamite, who had been exiled from Jerusalem with the exiles who had been exiled along with Jeconiah, the king of Judah, who Nebuchadnezzar the king of Babylon had exiled).

-5 At that time, there was a Jewish man named Mordecai living in the capital city of Susa.
+At that time, there was a Jewish man named Mordecai living in the capital city of Susa.
 He was from the tribe of Benjamin.
 His father was named Jair, his grandfather was named Shimei, and his great-grandfather was named Kish.